-Last week Seth & Dunn co-facilitated the Hack Utilities event at Brussels, a 2-day innovation event for the utilities sector organised by Hack Belgium Labs.
+Last week our Transformation & Innovation experts co-facilitated the Hack Utilities event at Brussels, a 2-day innovation event for the utilities sector organised by Hack Belgium Labs.
 During these two days they guided the participants from brainstorm to team formation, business model validation and finally pitching their ideas.

 Why Hack Utilities?

 The goal of this event was to come up with new viable solutions for challenges in the utilities sector.
 To achieve this goal, people with different backgrounds from inside and outside the sector were brought together around 3 themes (Resilient & future proof infrastructure / Data, market & consumers / Collaboration in the water- energy – mobility system).
 In each theme companies like Elia and De Watergroup presented several challenges that needed a solution.
 To inspire the participants technology startups and companies did a series of inspiration sessions.

 Ideation to pitch